sarog/rmmagent/README.md

 ```
 goversioninfo -64
 env CGO_ENABLED=0 GOARCH=amd64 go build -ldflags "-s -w" -o out\agent.exe
-"C:\Program Files (x86)\Inno Setup 6\ISCC.exe" build\setup.iss
 ```

 #### Building the 32-bit agent
 ```
 goversioninfo
 env CGO_ENABLED=0 GOARCH=386 go build -ldflags "-s -w" -o out\agent.exe
-"C:\Program Files (x86)\Inno Setup 6\ISCC.exe" build\setup-x86.iss
 ```

 ### Signing the agent

+#### Why sign the agent?
+- Windows Defender, or any other antivirus for that matter, does not like an application that is able to query & control the host operating system (such as trojan, a backdoor, or an RMM agent!).
+- The antivirus _**especially**_ does not like an application that is not _digitally signed_ with a reputable Code Signing certificate.
+- An executable that is digitally signed is considered 'vetted' and generally safe for execution.

+#### Why sign the agent yourself?
+- Signing the agent yourself means you take responsibility for the executable.
+- You **reviewed the source code** & built the agent knowing the code was personally vetted by you or your trusted developer.
+- Before you distribute & run this newly compiled executable to machines under your responsibility, you want to guarantee it's not tampered with while in transit or while it remains installed on your managed infrastructure.
+- The best way to achieve this guarantee is to sign & seal the executable yourself.
+- In other words, the agent will be 'enveloped' and 'marked' with your digital signature to enable integrity.
+- If the binary is tampered or the signature is invalidated, warnings can and generally will be triggered by the host operating system or the antivirus.
+- A signed agent can be verified by the client, by the sysadmin, or most importantly **by you**.

 Requirements:
-- A coveted _Code Signing_ certificate, either purchased from a third-party Certificate Authority, or ideally one from your internal Private Key Infrastructure (PKI).
+- A coveted _Code Signing_ ("CS") certificate, either purchased from a third-party Certificate Authority of your choosing, or ideally one from your internal Private Key Infrastructure (PKI).
 If you don't have a PKI, you can self-sign and distribute the public certificate separately.
+  - If you are an MSP, you can either purchase a code signing certificate (headache free) or set up your own Trusted Root Certificate Authority (with restrictions) and distribute your CA certificate to your clients (plenty of headaches).
+  - If you are a system administrator, just issue yourself a CS from your Enterprise PKI.
+Your domain already trusts it.
 - Microsoft's key signing tool called [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool) (part of the Windows 10 SDK) or kSoftware's free [kSign](https://www.ksoftware.net/code-signing-certificates/) if you like GUIs (scroll down to the section titled "Download kSign").

 Sign the `agent.exe` and optionally the `winagent-x.y.z.exe` setup file.